judah-caruso/schemes/readme.md

 colors map to which syntax groups within any/all editors.
 However, even with frameworks in place, most ports are still rough approximations of the original.

-The idea behind schemes is to provide a simple (limited palette) format that maps consistently between editors and can be converted automatically.
+The idea behind Schemes is to provide a simple (limited palette) format that maps consistently between editors and can be converted automatically.

 As syntax groups of programming languages are already consistent (identifiers, keywords, constants, etc.),